Tony2520/Stadium-Live-Demo/README.md

 If you want to check out the app -> https://www.stadiumverse.com/

 Stadium Live is a rising betting/fantasy mobile app with around 3 Million total downloads with 100K daily active users.
-I've spent over a  With an engineering team of 8, I hit the ground running and shipped multiple complex, end-to-end features.
+I've spent over a year (3 internships) helping to build the new playground for Gen Z Sports fans.
+With an engineering team of 8, I hit the ground running and shipped multiple complex, end-to-end features.
 Below are 6 of the most noteworthy ones.

 ## Project #1: Challenges System 🎯